BlogStudyEverything You Need to Know About SACs for the VCE

 Likewise, if you don’t do so well in Units 1 and 2, you may consider this when you decide what Unit 3/4 subjects to complete.

-In Units 3 and 4, SACs will also contribute to your study score.
+In Units 3 and 4, SACs will also contribute to your study score and ATAR.
 This means that the better your SAC marks, the higher your study score.
 There are a lot of complexities with this – but we’ll go through everything that you’ll need to know.

 Some SACs will be worth more to your study score compared to others.
 To check how much SACs matter, check the study design for your respective subject.